 In 2017, there was a 20% drop in organic reach and engagements observed by brands and publishers on Facebook.
 The following year, CEO Mark Zuckerberg announced that Facebook would further reduce the reach of branded content published on Facebook pages.

 This means to enjoy the same results as they once did, brands will have to spend more on their paid advertising.
 The senior management of any organization would want to know how that money is spent and what (if any) social media ROI is being realized.

 So how do you prove social media ROI when running an ad campaign?

 First, forego the vanity metrics.
-Follower count and page likes can give you signals about the health of your online community and are great for measuring top of the funnel success, but have a negligible effect on proving ROI.
+Follower count and page likes can give you signals about the health of your online community and are great for measuring the top of the funnel success but have a negligible effect on proving ROI.

 Instead, base your metrics on actual user interaction with your ads – number of app downloads, number of completed sign-up forms, and number of products purchased.
 These are the figures that actually mean something in terms of revenue for your business.

 Marketers shouldn’t eeny, meeny, miny, moe the content they choose to promote on social.
 You should be more selective and invest in posts that have high potential to drive as many interactions as possible.

 This is where you need to rely on smart social media platforms, like Falcon, to help keep track of your performance and make informed decisions about what to post and where to put some money behind your efforts to drive results.

 3. Ask for input

 The insights gained from social media extend far beyond the marketing department.
 Information on customer experience, support provisions, and product quality can all be gleaned from social media if you set out to look for it.